learning4better/english/README.md

 Being V2
 Been v3 past
 Difference with being or been
-Been we using after have
+Been we using after have or has

 And also we use time , past there situation
 Like have you been to Paris.